Analysis | Why is the Justice Department withholding most of its Trump memo?

 There are many questions from there, including just how hard it will fight and whether this is something amounting to going through the motions.
 The release of a portion of the memo suggests it is indeed going to fight this relatively hard, because it hopes this peace offering will suffice.

-But perhaps the bigger question right now is what else is in that memo.
+But perhaps the bigger question is what else is in that memo.
 The Justice Department, after all, decided to release a mostly introductory portion, but seems to regard the rest as being more sensitive.

 And that also carries a Catch-22 for the department.

 The memo at issue comes from the Justice Department’s Office of Legal Counsel, which weighs in on legal decisions facing the department.
-Justice decided to release the first four paragraphs of the memo, including an introduction section and (at least part of) a section arguing for why the Justice Department should reach some kind of conclusion on whether prosecution was warranted against Trump.
+The department decided to release the first four paragraphs of the memo, including an introduction section and (at least part of) a section arguing for why the Justice Department should reach some kind of conclusion on whether prosecution was warranted against Trump.

 This is key because Justice Department policy has long been that a president can’t be charged with crimes while in office, and special counsel Robert S. Mueller III wrote in his Russia report that, because of that, it wasn’t his place to accuse Trump of crimes, regardless of the evidence.